MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum: Introduction

 In the development of statistical surrogate modeling, emulators emerged as a Bayesian approach to analyze simulations and perform fast function predictions \citep{Currin:1991,Santner:2003,OHagan:2006}.
 In cosmology, emulators have been widely used as a fast surrogate model to replace the expensive likelihood evaluations in the MCMC sampling.
 For example, using surrogate models to replace the Boltzmann code in cosmological inference \citep{Auld:2007,Auld:2008,Arico:2021:Boltzmann,Alessio:2022,Nygaard:2022,Gunther:2022}.
 With a large number of training samples ($\sim \mathcal{O}(10^4-10^6)$), these Boltzmann code emulators have successfully improved the speed of the current parameter estimation pipeline.
 Another approach is using surrogates to replace MCMC to emulate the posterior distribution directly, reducing the overall required number of likelihood evaluations \citep{ElGammal:2022}.

 Unlike the emulators for Boltzmann codes, likelihood evaluations based on numerical simulations, such as cosmological $N$-body simulations, are more expensive per training sample.
 Therefore, only a limited number of full-size training simulations ($\sim \mathcal{O}(10^1 - 10^2)$) are computationally available.
-Emulation based on numerical simulations has been implemented in various cosmological applications: the matter power spectrum \citep{Heitmann:2009,Heitmann:2014,Lawrence:2017,Euclid:2019,Euclid:2021}, baryonfication simulations \citep{Arico:2021,Giri:2021}, arbitrary cosmology \citep{Giblin:2019}, $f(R)$ gravity \citep{Arnold:2022,Harnois-Deraps:2022}, weak lensing \citep{Harnois:2019,Davies:2021,Giblin:2023}, halo mass function \citep{McClintock:2019,Nishimichi:2019,Bocquet:2022}, 21-cm power spectrum \citep{Kern:2017} and global signal \citep{Cohen:2020,Bevins:2021,Bye:2022}, and {\Lya} forest \citep{Bird:2019,Rogers:2019,Pedersen:2020,Rogers:2021a,Rogers:2021b}.
+Emulation based on numerical simulations has been implemented in various cosmological applications: the matter power spectrum \citep{Heitmann:2009,Heitmann:2014,Lawrence:2017,Euclid:2019,Euclid:2021}, baryonfication simulations \citep{Arico:2021,Giri:2021}, arbitrary cosmology \citep{Giblin:2019}, $f(R)$ gravity \citep{Arnold:2022,Harnois-Deraps:2022}, weak lensing \citep{Harnois:2019,Davies:2021,Giblin:2023}, halo mass function \citep{McClintock:2019,Nishimichi:2019,Bocquet:2022}, 21-cm power spectrum \citep{Kern:2017} and global signal \citep{Cohen:2020,Bevins:2021,Bye:2022}, and {\Lya} forest \citep{Bird:2019,Rogers:2019,Pedersen:2020,Rogers:2021a,Rogers:2021b,Cabayol-Garcia:2023}.
 All these emulators are self-consistent and can replicate the simulations as surrogate models to accelerate the parameter inference pipeline.

 Emulators have also been used in several current surveys. \cite{Zurcher:2022} used an emulator on Dark Energy Survey year 3 data (DES Y3) for cosmic shear peak statistics. \cite{Neveux:2022} used an emulator on SDSS quasars and galaxies.
-Beyond cosmological inference, \cite{Jo:2023} uses emulation to calibrate the galaxy formation simulations.
+Beyond cosmological inference, \cite{Jo:2023} uses emulation to calibrate the galaxy formation simulations. \cite{Salcido:2023, Kugel:2023} build emulators to quantify the subgrid feedback effects in the hydrodynamical simulations.
 Emulators have also been used in a wide range of disciplines, for example, exoplanet \citep{Rogers:2021}, gravitational wave \citep{Cheung:2021}, stellar population synthesis \citep{Alsing:2020}, heavy-ion physics \citep{Ji:2021,Ji:2022}, astrochemistry \citep{Holdship:2021}, and biology \citep{Vernon:2018}.